 Although VENKYS’s debt level is towards the higher end of the spectrum, its cash flow coverage seems adequate to meet obligations which means its debt is being efficiently utilised.
 This may mean this is an optimal capital structure for the business, given that it is also meeting its short-term commitment.
 This is only a rough assessment of financial health, and I'm sure VENKYS has company-specific issues impacting its capital structure decisions.
 You should continue to research Venky's (India) to get a better picture of the small-cap by looking at:

 - 1. Valuation: What is VENKYS worth today?
 Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
 The intrinsic value infographic in our free research report helps visualize whether VENKYS is currently mispriced by the market.

 - 2. Historical Performance: What has VENKYS's returns been like over the past?
 Go into more detail in the past track record analysis and take a look at the free visual representations of our analysis for more clarity.

 - 3. Other High-Performing Stocks: Are there other stocks that provide better prospects with proven track records?
 Explore our free list of these great stocks here.

-If you're looking to trade Venky's (India), open an account with the lowest-cost* platform trusted by professionals, Interactive Brokers.
-Their clients from over 200 countries and territories trade stocks, options, futures, forex, bonds and funds worldwide from a single integrated account.
+If you decide to trade Venky's (India), use the lowest-cost* platform that is rated #1 Overall by Barron's, Interactive Brokers.
+Trade stocks, options, futures, forex, bonds and funds on 135 markets, all from a single integrated account.